So just how good is the Whirlpool WHELJ1? Find out all the details in our latest review. We decide if it’s worth the investment or not.

 - Reduces Chlorine, Sediment, and Odors from Your Water Supply

 Being able to provide you with an average of 570,000 gallons of water on an annual basis, this whole house system will also ensure that this water is safe for you to consume.
-It will be able to reduce the chlorine taste and odor taste in your tap water as well as reduce sediments and other particles right down to a size of 40 microns.
+It will be able to reduce the chlorine odor and taste in your tap water as well as reduce sediments and other particles right down to a size of 40 microns.

 It is important to note that this model will not reduce iron, hydrogen sulfide, fluoride, or any heavy metals.
 Essentially, it is best used in areas where water is not full of heavy contaminations.